 While you will certainly want to get rid of any San Jose scale, walnut scale, Italian pear scale, or frosted scale insects you see, you should leave the European red mites where they are.

 Why in the world would you want to leave pests on your trees?

 Females measure in at 1/72 inch.
 Males are 1/80 inch, which means you could line up 4 of them on the edge of a dime.

 Females can lay eggs without mating, but these offspring will all be male.
 [This is called arrhenotokous parthenogenesis.
 Most parthenogenic offspring are female, as with aphids, so this is different.]

 Heavy feeding can bronze leaves.
 Bronzing may be fine for baby shoes, but it makes photosynthesis impossible.

 Whereas other mites produce webbing and cause leaf drop, the European red mite produces little or no webbing and no leaf drop.

-Persistent, heavy mite feeding can also cause transpiration burn (leaf blackening), reduced fruit size and quality, shoot growth, trunk and limb growth, and root growth.
+Persistent, heavy mite feeding can also cause transpiration burn (dead spots), reduced fruit size and quality, shoot growth, trunk and limb growth, and root growth.